 Exceptional academic performance within TSA requires both dedication and effort from each student.
 Parental involvement in the educational process is a critical part of each student's success.

 TSA's teaching staff not only has a personal interest in the subjects they teach, but also have a passion for sharing that enthusiasm and love for learning with each student.
 Many come from art-focused backgrounds themselves and understand how to inspire creative minds.
 Both TSA teachers and students are regularly recognized for their achievements.

 The Toledo School for the Arts Dance Program includes a wide range of styles including modern, jazz, tap, ethnic, and popular forms.
-Under the direction of faculty members Talina Tolson, Kerri Wilde, Alison Reny, and Dena Quarantillo, TSA students dance for up to several hours each day, focusing their interests in individual styles or learning a wide breadth.
+Under the direction of faculty members Talina Tolson, Kerri Wilde, Alison Reny, Miranda Calhoun and Veronica Chapp, TSA students dance for up to several hours each day, focusing their interests in individual styles or learning a wide breadth.
 TSA dancers perform frequently; the several dance companies which TSA presents include Hajera, a modern company, the Ethnic Dance and Drum troupe, which performs dances from Africa, the Caribbean and Bali, and Limitless.
 TSA dancers can be found in almost every dance studio in the area including the Toledo Ballet, Ballet Theatre of Toledo, and Company C Dance Club.
 TSA dancers have performed for the Toledo Opera and Toledo Repertoire Theater, and have won national awards and attention from Broadway to LA.

 The Dance Department also includes our Martial Arts program taught by Mark Cramer.